twitter/rezolus/README.md

 install from source.
 It is critical to know which version of BCC you have installed.
 Rezolus supports multiple versions by utilizing different feature flags at build time.

+The supported BCC versions are the latest patch release for 0.10.0 - 0.12.0

 #### Building